PWA — Progressive Web Applications

 However, since our application is an SDK that runs on the host (customer) webpage or application, it doesn’t come with built-in offline support (service workers) and storage mechanisms… yet.
 Any non-sophisticated attempt to register a service worker would likely break our customers’ app registrations.

-While in the future we might add built-in offline capabilities, right now it’s already very easy to integrate PSPDFKit for Web so that it behaves like a PWA.
+While we might add built-in offline capabilities in the future, right now it’s already very easy to integrate PSPDFKit for Web so that it behaves like a PWA.
 In fact, most of the time, precaching all of the PSPDFKit for Web assets with a service worker and providing in-browser storage for PDF documents using IndexedDB is enough to get a Baseline PWA experience.

 Although some of our customers have already integrated PSPDFKit for Web in their PWAs, we thought it would be valuable to provide an example and a guide to successfully building a Baseline PWA.